christian-vorhemus/azure-percept-py/README.md

 Run `sudo python3 earsample.py` to run the script.

 ## Azure Eye sample
-The following sample shows how you can run a model on the Azrue Eye Myriad VPU.
+The following sample shows how you can run a model on the Azure Eye Myriad VPU.
 It assumes we have a .onnx model ready for inference.
 If not, download a model from the [ONNX Model Zoo](https://github.com/onnx/models), for example [Mobilenet](https://github.com/onnx/models/raw/master/vision/classification/mobilenet/model/mobilenetv2-7.onnx).
 Create a new file `eyesample.py` with the following content

 ```python
 from azure.iot.percept import AzureEye